 “When someone says that Jesus taught about Hell more than anything else in his earthly ministry, it's obvious that person get's their theology from Christian Television more so than from study.”

 One of the most common logical fallacies used by Christians is the fallacy of Incredulity.
-It is sometimes called the “Lack of Imagination Fallacy,” because it basically means that if a person doesn’t understand or can’t imagine a certain position, it is assumed that that position is automatically wrong.
+It is sometimes called the “Lack of Imagination Fallacy,” because it basically assumes that if a person doesn't understand, or can't imagine a certain position, that position is automatically wrong.
 Needless to say, that sort of logic is blatantly flawed.
 To this day, no one truly understands gravity, but it remains a very real factor in our every day lives.

 When it comes to the subject of Hell, there is great debate on the subject.
 For most believers, the doctrine of hell is an idol, that remains mostly untouched, unstudied and just accepted, for fear that they may end up there for questioning it.
 But for some believers, they actually take Paul's command of studying the Word to heart, and have actually invested a great deal of time and energy into this subject and have come to varying positions on one of the three major views, Infernalism, Conditionalism, and Universalism.

 At this point, a person who may come to a different understanding of the topic of Hell, outside the Eternal Conscious Torment theory, is generally faced two common objections.
 Firstly, it is believed that such a person has been deceived by the devil, followed by their abandonment of the truth of Scripture.
 With nothing more than a surface reading of Scripture, coupled with man-made traditions and teaching from the Church, most believers just cannot believe their Bible might actually teach something other than what they currently believe.